-Preface: This information is presented especially for those considering the specification of banner brackets for use with vertical street banners, which are typically installed in communities for exterior light and utility poles.
+Preface: This information is presented especially for those considering the specification of brackets for use with vertical street banners and street flags, which are typically installed in communities on exterior light and utility poles.
 This information is recommended for anyone considering the purchase of competing products to the KBW Kalamazoo Banner Works product line.
 We have invested considerable time and money in the testing of our banners and brackets, including four separate wind tunnel tests.
-This compilation of information is a result of that knowledge base and is intended to be a narrative for customers, engineers, utility companies and public works officials to briefly explain our products, our testing and what, in general, we know from experience about vertical banners on light poles.
+This compilation of information is a result of that knowledge base and is intended to be a narrative for customers, engineers, utility companies and public works officials and briefly explains our products, our testing and what, in general, we know from experience about vertical banners and flags on light poles.